LoganMinarik/Potato-Dating-Sim-GitVersion/README(Update Notes).txt

-Hello, If you are reading this you have forund the oldest version of the game. :3
+Hello, If you are reading this you have forund the oldest version of the game. :3 use the name "Dev" to get into the dev menu when prompted

 11/03/2024~
 -Added a new character art